 Hunters walk long distances, climb trees, navigate rough terrain and drag their trophy bucks out of the woods.
-All of these activities can put a strain your heart and take a toll on your body.
-Be sure to schedule a physical with your primary care physician before taking to the woods to ensure you are in good physical condition.
-Find a doctor near you
+All of these activities can put strain on your heart and take a toll on your body.
+Be sure to schedule a physical with your primary care physician or provider before taking to the woods to ensure you are in good physical condition.
+Find a doctor near you.

 Practice tree stand safety

 Tree stand mishaps are the No. 1 cause of death and injury during deer hunting.
 Be sure to wear a full body harness when you are in your tree stand.
 Stay connected from the time your feet leave the ground to the time they touch it, and encourage fellow hunters to practice these safety measures as well.

 The shot of a rifle or shotgun is approximately 140 decibels, which is the equivalent of standing next to a jet engine.
 Sounds at this noise level can cause instant and permanent hearing loss.
 The only way to prevent hearing damage while hunting is to wear hearing protection.
 Custom-fit hearing protection works best, as it is individually molded to each ear, providing a more effective barrier against rifle and shotgun sounds.
 Custom-fit hearing protection is available for both adults and children at Prevea Audiology locations near you.